 3. Wellness Puppy Treats Lamb & Salmon Soft Bites

-- Larger bag size: Reduces the need for frequent repurchasing
+- Large bag size: Reduces the need for frequent restocking

 - Higher calories per treat

-4. Pet Botanics Mini Soft & Chewy Training Treats Bacon
+4. Pet Botanics Mini Soft & Chewy Bacon Treats

-Compared to larger, higher-calorie treats, Pet Botanics offers more flexibility for daily routines.
-The main tradeoff is that the flavor selection is limited to bacon, which may not suit all preferences.
+Compared to larger or higher-calorie treats, Pet Botanics prioritizes portion control and ingredient simplicity.
+The main tradeoff is the focus on smaller dogs or those who benefit from mini-sized rewards, which may not suit all preferences.

 - Very low calorie per treat